 This week's Failsume mistake of The 4 Things that Suck Time is associated with The Gap Band's "Early in the Morning."
 I used to be up until "early in the morning" doing work for others.
 How are you valuing your time in your Purposeful Hustle?
-Are these things sucking away from your purpose?
+Are these things sucking time away from your purpose?

 A Failsume is a list of all my failures and mistakes throughout my career.
 The purpose of sharing this information is for you to learn what to avoid when faced with the same situations.

 I am really good at time management; well, I should say pretty good.